sainthkh/wiseinit-blog/books/what-is-alba/what-is-알바.md

 When you learn Korean, you meet some words that look like they came a foreign language, but they doesn't look like one.
 Particularly, some English words went into Korea and changed into some odd word.
 These words are called Konglish.
 From today, I will tell you about one of Konglish words, 알바, in detail.

-	<li>콩글리시: Konglish
+* 콩글리시: Konglish

-* a mixture of Korean and English
+	* a mixture of Korean and English.
+Some odd English-like words that are used in Korean.

 </li>